 Engineering judgment is a very important tool.
 The traffic investigator must use knowledge of nationally accepted principles combined with experience to assign the safe speed.

 A through truck is one that passes through a town without having an origin or destination in that town.
 If a truck originates or has a scheduled stop within that town, it would not be affected by a through truck prohibition.

 The Town of Greenwich Neighborhood Traffic Calming Program is currently on hold.
-The program can be found under the TRAFFIC PLANS link.
+For more information please contact Melissa Evans, Traffic Operations Coordinator.
+For studies and pertinent information click the TRAFFIC PLANS link.